Start of Main Content

 • Peter Fine

 Peter Fine became involved with the Museum in 2018 through its New York Real Estate Luncheon.
-Since then, he has become a dedicated supporter of its work in the northeast community, eventually serving as chair of the 2024 Northeast Tribute Dinner.
+Since then, he has become a dedicated supporter of its work in the northeast community, eventually serving as a chair of the 2024 Northeast Tribute Dinner.

 A lifelong New Yorker and the child of an immigrant cab driver, Peter grew up in public housing and began his professional life as a social worker.
 He then served as assistant executive director of the Educational Alliance before transitioning to a career in real estate.
-An industry leader in affordable and workforce housing, Peter is the founder and chief executive officer of Atlantic Development Group and its successor company, Bolivar Development.
+An industry leader in affordable and workforce housing, Peter is the co-founder and chief executive officer of Atlantic Development Group and its successor company, Bolivar Development.

 Outside of his involvement with the Museum, Peter is a committed philanthropist to Jewish and community organizations.
 Over the last 20 years, Peter has also been a dedicated supporter of the arts.
 As an investor and producer of theater and film, his credits include Lin Manuel Miranda’s Tony Award-winning In The Heights and the documentary Four Winters, which tells the stories of partisan fighters and their resistance in the face of the Nazi regime.